Antichains for Concurrent Parameterized Games: Experimental evaluation

-As in the general case, one first constructs the lattice (which here only depends on the number of variables).
-Interestingly, given the constraints in arenas generated from QBF instances, the lattice construction can be tailored to be very efficient: a clever order on insertions makes it possible to always avoid costly equality checks (with elements already in the lattice).
-For formulas with 5 (resp.\ 6) variables, the lattice, whose size is 2048 (resp.\ 8192), is obtained in about 100ms (resp.\ 1.5s).
-Notably, our tailored construction permits to build considerably larger lattices: for 8 variables, the lattice contains 131072 sets and is obtained in slightly less than 5 minutes.
+Interestingly, given the constraints in arenas generated from QBF instances, the constructing the lattice \(\latticeK\) (whose size only depends on the number of variables) can be made very efficient: a clever order on insertions always avoids costly equality checks (with elements already in the lattice).
+For formulas with 6 (resp.\ 7) variables, the lattice, whose size is 8192 (resp.\ 32768), is obtained in about 575ms (resp.\ 9s).
+Observe that our tailored construction permits us to build larger lattices.
+We exercised the implementation of the three algorithms on bigger arenas than the previous ones by randomly generating 50 formulas with \(n\) variables and \(m\) clauses, for every \(n \in \{4,5,6,7\}\) and \(m \in \{50,60,\dotsc,100\}\).
+We focus here on the instances with 7 variables and defer to the appendix the other instances.